ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 "The most perfect prescription can be compromised if the

-eyewear does not provide comfort and long term wearability."
+eyewear does not provide comfort and full-time wearability."

-Example: Newly purchased eyewear, including contact lenses, is routinely and casually handed over to Patients without any custom fitting of the frame directly ON the Patient, or without sufficient instructions regarding contact lens wear and Patient compliance.
+Example: Newly purchased eyewear, including contact lenses, is routinely and casually handed over to Patients with little if any handcrafted fitting of the frame directly ON THE PATIENT, or without sufficient instructions regarding contact lens wear and Patient compliance.

 THE NUMBER-ONE PATIENT COMPLAINT